wanixarif/vindex/README.md

 python3 vindex.py
 ```

-Enter file name then after subtitle generation enter your search term.
+Enter file name (with extension) then after subtitle generation enter your search term or phrase.

-In case your query doesn't match any result, try entering a word that might appear close to it.